AlexSkrypnyk/CsvTable/README.md

 ## Features

 - Single-file class to manipulate CSV table.
-- Renderers for CSV and text table.
+- Renderers for CSV, text table and Markdown table.
-- Ability to provide custom renderer.
+- Support for a custom renderer.

 ## Installation